 - The shower cabin — complete, ideally with all parts checked against the instruction list.

-- If replacing an existing cabin — the old one should be removed in advance (or book removal separately).
+- If replacing an existing cabin — the old one should be removed beforehand (or book removal separately).

-- The waste outlet must be in place and working.
-If pipes are old or blocked, let us know.
+- The waste outlet must already be in place and working.
+If the pipes are old or blocked, tell us.

 - Wall tiles in the cabin area must be laid and grouted.